North Korean delegation visits South to attend history forum

 SEOUL, South Korea (AP) — A five-member North Korean delegation came to South Korea on Wednesday to attend an academic forum on Japan’s wartime actions, as the rivals continue reconciliation efforts despite stalemated U.S.-led nuclear diplomacy.

 The North Koreans are among 300 people from nine countries who are taking part in Friday’s forum near Seoul.
-The meeting with discuss Japan’s forced mobilization of laborers in the region during World War II and how to boost exchanges now among Asia-Pacific countries.
+The meeting will discuss Japan’s forced mobilization of laborers in the region during World War II and how to boost exchanges now among Asia-Pacific countries.

 The North Koreans are led by Ri Jong Hyok, vice chairman of the Korea Asia-Pacific Peace Committee.
 Participants from other countries including South Korea, Japan and China, are mostly civilian scholars and former officials.
 Ex-Japanese Prime Minister Yukio Hatoyama, who has been apologetic about Japan’s past wrongdoing, will represent the Japanese side, according to organizers.